nokia/AttestationEngine/docs/docker/dockercompose.md

 ### Volumes

-THe first time docker-compose is used the system may require a volumne to be created to store persistent data.
-For example:
+THe first time docker-compose is used the system may require volumnes to be created to store persistent data.
+Two volumes are required, one for the mongo database and one for a location to place keys used by the attestation server, eg: ssh keys for elements with the TPMSENDSSL protocol.

+If you see an error similar to this...

 ```bash
 $ sudo docker-compose up